Introduction

 | Mass and energy exergy (BXCC) |

 MCC indicates a material conversion chain.
 ECC indicates an energy conversion chain.
 BCC indicates a material exergy conversion chain.
 XCC indicates an energy exergy conversion chain.
-BXCC indicates a combined material and energy exergy conversion chain. indicates the result is the zero vector; indicates the result is a mass vector; indicates the result is an energy vector; indicates the result is a mass exergy vector; indicates the result is an energy exergy vector; and indicates the result is a the sum of mass and energy exergy vectors.
+BXCC indicates a combined material and energy exergy conversion chain. indicates the result is the zero vector; indicates the result is a mass vector; indicates the result is an energy vector; indicates the result is a mass exergy vector; and indicates the result is an energy exergy vector.
 Subscript indicates losses (or wastes), and subscript indicates exergy destroyed by the industry.

 To compute intra-industry (across-industry) balances within the PSUT